zwieblum/devuan-images/README.md

 https://klepp.biz

+### uploading imige right now ... will finish at ~ 21:00 GMT+2 ###

+## Devuan Chimaera with TDE https://trinitydesktop.org - the best desktop ever :)
+Latest image for RPi.
+Tested on RPi3A+ / RPi3B+ / RPi 3B / RPI 3 / RPi 400

+UID/PWD:

+pi / pi
+root / < no password >

+After you wrote the image to SD/USB you will most likely find it easier to do these changes from the host:

+- resize the root partition (2. partition of the image) to fill the remaining space of your card.
+Use gparted or what ever you prefer.
+- networking is managed by network-manager-tde, so just use it
+- copy your .ssh/id_rsa.pub to /home/pi/.ssh/authorized_keys

+You'll need to set a root password when you first login:

+$ sudo passwd root

+TDE Language & keyboard are set to english, console keyboard is set to german.
+German languagepack is installed, you can change it with kcontrol/Region/Language.

 ## Devuan Chimaera Minimal Image

 Tested on RPi3A+ / RPi3B+ / RPi 3B / RPI 3 / RPi 400**